JackDiSalvatore/eosio-systemboot-boilerplate/README.md

-This is a work in progress

-To run a full boot of the eosio system contracts (eosio.contractsv1.4.0), which will create the system token "EOS" and set the system contract all inside the 'eosio_notechain_container' docker run
+# eosio-systemboot-boilerplate

+This is an evolving docker environment for running and testing eosio smart contracts.
+It appears block.one is deprecating the docker instance, therefore this repo may become obsolete in the near future.
+Untill then, this script will boot up an eosio node, load all of the system contracts, create a new account called `hello` and deploy a boiler plate `hello` smart contract.

+Since everything is running inside a docker image, the blockchain can be started with
 ```bash
 ./start_eosio_docker.sh
 ```

-To shut down press Ctrl+C and run
+And shut down by pressing `Ctrl+C` and running
 ```bash
 ./stop_eosio_docker.sh
 ```